 2. Under the Skin, directed by Johnathan Glazer (9/10)

 This review contains spoilers.
-Read it.
+Just scroll down a bit to avoid it.

 5. Bastards, directed by Claire Denis (9/10)